Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Hardware/Robosense_Lidar.md

 ---
 description: This wiki provides a step-by-step guide to install and set up RoboSense LiDAR on reComputer J30/40 using ROS.
-title: RoboSense Lidar in ROS
+title: RoboSense Lidar with ROS
 keywords:
 - Jetson Nano
 - reComputer